jletroui/FrcJavaKoans/README.md

 Please meditate on sayHelloInConsole in src/main/java/koans/AboutConsoleAndVariables.java
 ```

-The Koans are telling you a lot, so let's decompose a bit.
+The master of the Java Koans is telling you a lot of things at once, so let's decompose a bit.

 First, it tells you that it is trying to teach you  `AboutConsoleAndVariables`.
-Then it tells you that the specific `AboutConsoleAndVariables.sayHelloInConsole` exercise was not successful.
-Which is normal, because, you have not even started yet!
+Then it tells you that you did not complete the `AboutConsoleAndVariables.sayHelloInConsole` koan.
+Which is normal, because you have not even started yet!
 Then it shows a mysterious `Console` box, which we will ignore for now.
 At the very bottom, it tells you you can look for `sayHelloInConsole` in the `src/main/java/koans/AboutConsoleAndVariables.java` file.

-### Opening the exercise file
+### Opening the koan file

 Open that file in VS Code: